mucsi96/dotfiles/vscode/README.md

 For this you can use any File Icon Theme or Product Icon Theme

-Go to the extension JSON definition file and add the following
+Go to the extension JSON definition file (under `%USERPROFILE%\.vscode\extensions`) and add the following
 ```
   "fonts": [
     {